Tori Hord and a graphic design student

 Offered: as needed

-Creative development, design, and structuring of interactive design concentrating on a self-branded and hosted portfolio website.
+Creative development, design, and structuring of interactive design projects.
 Topics include animation, motion graphics, web design and approaches to the organization of content.

 Prerequisites: AGD 3000 and 3020, or permission of the instructor